CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/prerequisites.md

 | Single&nbsp;Server<br>*Application Server +<br>Web Application Server*  | [2019&nbsp;(x64)][Microsoft Server 2019]&nbsp;*Recommended*<br>[2016&nbsp;(x64)][Microsoft Server 2016] | [2019][Microsoft SQL Server 2019]<br />[2016][Microsoft SQL Server 2016]<br />[2016&nbsp;Express][Microsoft SQL Express 2016] | [Framework&nbsp;4.7.1][NET Framework 471] | 5.1 | 10.0.17763[^7]<br>10.0.14393[^8]<br>[URL&nbsp;Rewrite&nbsp;Module&nbsp;2.1][IIS Url Rewrite] | [Microsoft Web Deploy 3.0 or later][Web Deploy]<br>[Visual C++ Redistributable 2013 (x64)][C++ Redistributable] |

 [^3]: Windows Server Standard and Datacenter editions are supported.
 Filesystem **must be NTFS** and networking **must use IPv4**.
 Linux is not supported, but may be in the future.
 [^4]: SQL Server Express, Standard and Enterprise are supported.
 Other databases are not supported.
+Note that [Transparent Data Encryption][] is not supported on SQL Server Express.
 [^5]: PowerShell 5.1 ships with Windows Server 2016 and 2019.
 [^6]: IIS is supported; other web servers, including IIS Express are not supported.
 [^7]: Ships as a windows role within Windows Server 2019.